docker/docs/api/dtr_1_3_teams.md

 **Authorization**

-Client must be authenticated as a member of the organization.
+Client must be authenticated as a member of the organization containing the team(s).

 **Status Codes**